Human mission to Mars: Technological innovations and hurdles

+If humans are to live on Mars, growing food on Mars may be necessary – with numerous related challenges.
+Making soil useful for growing plants using existing Mars regolith is made more difficult by the lack of any organic material in the regolith and by the existence of about 0.5% perchlorates, a toxic salt that would damage the thyroid, kidneys and human cells in general.
+The environment is also too cold and lacks water except possibly at the poles.

+In 2022, NASA co-funded a multi-year grant of US$1.9 million awarded to Arizona State University, the University of Arizona, and the Florida Institute of Technology to explore the idea of using Dehalococcoides mccartyi bacteria, among other microbes, to reduce the perchlorate content and add organic material to simulated Mars regolith.
+D. mccartyi also break down the perchlorates into harmless chloride and useful oxygen along with leaving organics in the soil as excretions and when they die, thus potentially solving several problems at one time.

 Related missions

 Some missions may be considered a "Mission to Mars" in their own right, or they may only be one step in a more in-depth program.
-An example of this is missions to Mars's moons, or flyby missions.
+Examples include planetary flyby missions, missions to Mars's moons, and study of the effects of the Martian environment on spacesuit materials by the Perseverance rover.

 Missions to Deimos or Phobos

 Many Mars mission concepts propose precursor missions to the moons of Mars, for example a sample return mission to the Mars moon Phobos – not quite Mars, but perhaps a convenient stepping stone to an eventual Martian surface mission.
 Lockheed Martin, as part of their "Stepping stones to Mars" project, called the "Red Rocks Project", proposed to explore Mars robotically from Deimos.

 Use of fuel produced from water resources on Phobos or Deimos has also been proposed.